New research finds that brushing the teeth three or more times a day significantly reduces the risk of atrial fibrillation and heart failure.

 In their study, Dr. Song and team examined atrial fibrillation’s associations with both heart failure and poor oral hygiene.
 They used data from 161,286 people who were part of the Korean National Health Insurance System-Health Screening Cohort.

-The heart also does not pump blood as it should in people with heart failure.
-This inefficiency results in fatigue and, sometimes, breathing difficulties, as insufficient oxygen reaches the other organs in the body.
+The heart also does not pump blood as it should in people with

 The participants of the current study were 40–79 years old and had no history of either A-fib or heart failure.
 During enrollment, which took place between 2003 and 2004, the team measured the height and weight of each of the participants and asked them questions about their lifestyle, oral health, and oral hygiene habits.